aniakula/CS_Visualizer/README.md

 # CS_Visualizer
-a interactive model builder for graph theory, binary trees, and programming flow-charts
+Interactive model builder for graph theory, binary trees, and programming flow-charts

 # HOW TO USE: